With several pets of his own at home, Dakota has plenty of experience under his belt when it comes to caring for animals.

 This is the best way to make sure you are selecting the right food for your dog.
 The best types of dog food have whole food ingredients like vegetables, fresh meats, fruits, and grains.
 Unlike cats, dogs are not carnivores, so they need a very well-balanced diet.

 Make sure the ingredients contain a clear protein source.
 Meat-based items should be among the first three ingredients.
-Also, make sure it contains healthy fats such as flax oil, canola oil, and salmon oil that are good sources of omega-3 fatty acids.
+Also, make sure it contains healthy fats such as flax oil, canola oil, and salmon oil which are good sources of omega-3 fatty acids.
 Avoid foods that contain excess preservatives and high amounts of empty fillers like wheat and soy.

 Consider Your Dog’s Weight and Activity Level